pgmccullough/remix-user-auth/README.md

 ## Connecting pgAdmin to PostgreSQL

 1. Open pgAdmin and create a new server connection.
+(Object > Register > Server)
 2. Set the hostname to `db` (the name of the PostgreSQL service in `docker-compose.yml`).
 3. Use username and password defined in your `.env` file.